rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 : I set up a toy project last weekend and was just floored.
-At first I was sitting in my chair and thinking "Oh God, I have to set up this and this, and I have to write a Grunt file and ehhh…"And then I realized that I could just have Yeoman do it for me and suddenly I had this whole working environment just *there*.
+At first I was sitting in my chair and thinking "Oh God, I have to set up this and this, and I have to write a Grunt file and ehhh…" And then I realized that I could just have [Yeoman](http://yeoman.io/) do it for me and suddenly I had this whole working environment just *there*.
 And that’s another thing that I feel like has changed in the last couple of years, that the starting is a lot easier than it used to be.

 Alex: